6 Questions Every Teacher Needs To Answer In Order To Grow

 The primary catalysts for teacher improvement are resources and reflection.

-At this point you’ve narrowed your professional development options from everything in the know PD universe to the “power skills” that I can’t get for free.
+At this point you’ve narrowed your professional development options from everything in the know PD universe to the ‘How can I move out of my comfort zone to pursue the most important skills?’

 Knowing thyself–and know thy strengths.